Spectral Deconvolution without the Deconvolution: Extracting Temperature from X-ray Thomson Scattering Spectra without the Source-and-Instrument Function: Simulation Details

 where $W(E)$ is the FWHM function, $M(E)$ is the maximum point function, $h$ is Planck's constant, $c$ is the speed of light, and $d$ is the lattice spacing for the given Miller indices.
 HEART also accounts for the dependency of the reflectivity and absorption in the crystal on photon energy~\cite{zachariasen1994theory}.
 Taken together, this captures the complex dependency of the crystal rocking curve on the photon energy, on top of the geometric dependencies that can also be represented in terms of the photon energy.
 This framework therefore constitutes the most advanced model for the influence of the instrument function, and far better than a simple convolution approach for exploring the applicability of the ratio method to real experiments.

-Since the IF dominates the complexity of the full SIF, we treat the probing beam as a Gaussian centred at 8.5~keV with a FWHM of 1~eV, similar to having the beam pass through a monochromator.
+Since the IF dominates the complexity of the full SIF, we treat the probing beam as a Gaussian centred at 8.5~keV with a FWHM of 1~eV.
+This is similar to having the beam pass through a monochromator.
 The initial distribution of photons that are ray traced is given by Eq.~(\ref{eq:PowerSpec}).
 The broadening of the spectra is dominated by the crystal, which substantially alters the shape and deconvolution behaviour in the ratio method.
-Still, it should be noted that monochromators see frequent use at XFELs to improve the spectral resolution of the measured DSF~\cite{Voigt_Ramen_2021}, so our choice of source function is representative of realistic spectra collected at XFELs.
+Still, monochromators see frequent use at XFELs to improve the spectral resolution of the measured DSF~\cite{Voigt_Ramen_2021,gawne2024ultrahigh,Gawne_2025_Si}, so our choice of source function is representative of realistic spectra collected at XFELs.

 To produce the spectra, 10$^9$ photons were randomly sampled from the scattering spectrum.
 They were emitted from a point source, and uniformly distributed in the azimuthal and polar directions in a range that fully covers the crystal.
 This also means solid angle effects are accounted for since parts of the crystal further from the source have a lower angular coverage.
 The rays are then traced for their full path, until they either leave the crystal (i.e. multiple reflections are explicitly calculated) or the photon is absorbed.